 Engaging and enlisting the help of advisors

-Advisory shares is also a form of stock option grant and typically fall in the same stock option pool.
-However, when you hear "startup stock options" particularly in the early stage startup scenario, it often refers to employee stock options.
+Advisor shares is also a form of stock option grant and typically fall in the same stock option pool.

-What are the different types of stock options
+What are the common types of stock options

 The two most common employee stock options are incentive stock options (ISO) and non-qualified stock options (NSO).